 Currently we have a waitlist and funding is limited.
 Anyone requesting assistance must call the HopeSource Ellensburg office at 509-925-1448.
 When you call, our Energy Assistance staff will ask you some questions about your home, your utility and energy use to determine for which programs you may qualify.
 You will then be placed on the waitlist.
 Assistance is not guaranteed.

 Additional Information: The Energy Assistance program includes an educational component that is separate from your appointment.
 HopeSource staff will discuss this with you when you call.

 2022-2023 Energy Assistance Season Information:

 Beginning September 20 2022: If you are over the age of 60, disabled or have children age 5 and under, you can sign up on a waiting list to receive an appointment.
 Requests can be made online through this website, in person, or via the phone.

 Beginning October 11 2022: HopeSource will accept requests for appointments from anyone seeking help.
 Requests can be made online through this website, in person, or via the phone.

-Eligibility for the program is based on funding and household income.
-Please see the chart below for income limits based on household size.
+The Energy Assistance Program year begins in October.
+Availability of assistance is determined by available funds and the date of application.
+Eligibility is based on funding and household income.
+Please see the chart at left for income limits based on household size.
 What determines "Net Monthly Income" is determined by program policies.
 If you have questions about income eligibility, please call the HopeSource office (509-925-1448) and ask to speak with the Energy Assistance Department.

 The Conservation Education Program provides clients with energy-saving measures that can be done in the home.
 See the Conservation Services page for a better understanding of what you can do to save energy in your home.